 It also means you’ll be undertaking a professional internship and finishing your studies with a capstone course in multimedia journalism.
 You’ll be learning to think like a journalist, learning to report and write like one as well, and you’ll emerge prepared to tell stories in different ways across many news platforms.

-We’re eliminating the old walls between print, magazine, photojournalism, multimedia and broadcast, and we’ll be emphasizing good writing and critical thinking from Day One.
+We have eliminated the old walls between print, magazine, photojournalism, multimedia and broadcast, and we’ll be emphasizing good writing and critical thinking from Day One.

-The new curriculum also streamlines the number of courses and your path from entry to graduation.
+The curriculum also streamlines the number of courses and your path from entry to graduation.
 This will assist students in effectively completing their degree requirements within a four-year graduation plan.

 It requires you to get a professional internship and provides a capstone experience through a multimedia newsroom course that will prepare you for the fast-changing world of professional journalism in the digital age.